LatticeQCD/AnalysisToolbox/docs_src/interfacing/fileNamingConventions.md

 format requirements, and it is helpful to be able to read these in.
 Being able to interface within this highly heterogeneous field is an important part of interoperability.

-To this end, the LatticeToolbox has some methods specifically for this purpose.
+To this end, the AnalysisToolbox has some methods specifically for this purpose.
 At the moment we support
 - MILC code configuration naming schemes
 - HotQCD configuration naming schemes
 - Reading `gpl` files